 But how would insurance companies know you are not like your peers?
 Simple.
 They will peek into another area of your life that can show you are smart and mindful.
 Your behavior as a student.

 Never had the motivation to study?
 That may be well worth it when it comes to your car insurance.
 If you are under 25 years old and have good grades you can save up to 30% or more of your car insurance.

-To qualify you should have an average grade score of B or above, 3.0 GPA or if you are simply amongst the top 20% of students in your class.
+To qualify you should have an average grade score of B or above, a 3.0 GPA or you should be amongst the top 20% of students in your class.

 Unfortunately, new drivers over the age of 25 can’t take advantage of that.
-Anyways for both groups make sure to compare prices and look for discounts.
+Anyways all new drivers should compare prices and look for discounts, regardless of their age.
 For example, Nationwide usually has good prices for new drivers.
 You can always check at comparison sites like insurify.